bskinn/pent/doc/source/tutorial/basics/tokens.rst

 by "|cour|\ '@+- '\ |/cour|".

 The 'literal' token accepts both the
-:ref:`capture flag <tutorial-defs-tokens-captureflag>`
+:ref:`capture flag <tutorial-basics-tokens-captureflag>`
-and the :ref:`space-after <tutorial-defs-tokens-spaceflags>` modifier flags.
+and the :ref:`space-after <tutorial-basics-tokens-spaceflags>` modifier flags.

-.. _tutorial-defs-tokens-numbertoken:
+.. _tutorial-basics-tokens-numbertoken:

 The 'Number' Token: |cour|\ #\ |/cour|
 --------------------------------------